 Later I met up again with my two angels.
 I asked what had happened when they arrived at Sodom that evening.

-We lodged with a man who turned out to be Abraham's brother, Lot, Gadreel told me.
+We lodged with a man who turned out to be Abraham's nephew, Lot, Gadreel told me.
 But the townspeople were hateful to us!
 The next morning, we and the whole household had to flee.
 [19:1-22]~

 When the sun rose the next day, I'm told, the plain was completely covered with thick smoke rising from the earth.
 [19:27-28]~ I guess God couldn't find even ten virtuous people there.